peterphalen/cloud-to-butt/README.md

 ![](logo.png)

 Chrome extension that replaces words/phrases that are predictably used to dehumanize people with different words/phrases that are more humanizing.
 The goal is to provide real-time translations that maximize both [doxastic](https://en.wikipedia.org/wiki/Doxastic_logic) and [semantic](https://en.wikipedia.org/wiki/Semantic_theory_of_truth#Tarski.27s_theory) validity.
-That is to say, we are less concerned with the words that people say, and more concerned with the people who they are talking about.
+Which is to say: we are less concerned with the words that people say, and more concerned with the people who they are talking about.

 ### Decode the American language!
 - Illegals -> humans